It’s no surprise employment contracts are written in favour of the employer

 - An understanding of exactly what’s behind the legal language in various scenarios that could arise during and after your employment

-- The satisfaction your contract is fair, especially in light of what is offered to employees in your position, across the market
+- The satisfaction of your contract is fair, especially in light of what is offered to employees in your position, across the market

 - Coaching and strategy to negotiate revisions or, if you prefer, we can amicably negotiate for you